Skip to content

 Table 19: DO Input Names

-The output names are commands to the real controlled system (slave) and are used as entry actions in following states:
+The output names are commands to the real controlled system (slave) and are used as entry actions in the following states:

 State NameDescription